Jammie Dodgers: Similar biscuits

 In New Zealand, Griffin's sell "Shrewsbury" biscuits ("Shrewsburies") that are similar to Jammie Dodgers, with a hole (alternating round, heart shaped and sometimes other shapes) in the top layer, and are strawberry or raspberry flavoured.

 In Australia, Arnott's sell 'Raspberry Shortcake' biscuits similar to Jammie Dodgers, with a hole and sugar on the top layer.

 In Newfoundland, Purity Factories produces apple jam-filled sponge cookies (Jam Jams) and raspberry jelly-filled sponge cookies (Tea-Vees) with a hole in the top layer.

 In India, Britannia Industries produces Jim Jam biscuits with jam and vanilla filling sandwiched by soft biscuits with a hole in the top layer.

 McVitie's, a competing British brand, produces circular jam-and-cream biscuits under their Tasties sub-brand.

+In South Africa, Bakers produces Strawberry Whirls, a cream-filled shortcake sandwich biscuit; the hole in the upper biscuit is filled with a strawberry jam topping.
+Bakers also produces Jolly Jammers which are of a similar construction but feature a variety of faces with jam (or chocolate) eyes and a cream-filled mouth.

 In popular culture

 Jammie Dodgers featured several times in Doctor Who during the Eleventh Doctor era.

-Rita's boat in the 2006 animated film Flushed Away was named the Jammy Dodger.